electronstudio/pygame-zero-book/chapters/chase.md

 <<(programs/chaser7.py)
 \end{codelisting}

-However that is not the end!
+\newpage

+## Ideas for extension

 There are many things you could add to this game.

 * Add more enemies.

 * Give the player three lives.

 * Add music and sound effects.

+* Create a powerup that makes the player move faster.

+* Make the enemies more intelligent.

+* Allow the player to kill the enemies.